 Thanks to Monique Palomares from the Spanish version of Mama Lisa’s World for helping with the translation!

 This article was posted on Friday, May 21st, 2010 at 4:45 pm and is filed under Arts and Crafts, Cooking with Kids, Countries & Cultures, Cuba, Food and Nutrition, Healthy Eating, Kids Drawings, Languages, Mama Lisa, Spanish.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply